piecole/strucseq/README.md

     Folder to save the structure to.
 The default is "structures".

 **strict** : bool, optional
     Whether to raise an exception if the structure is not found.
-The default is False.
+The default is True.

 **debug** : bool, optional
     Whether to print messages as it goes.
 The default is False.